Codecademy/docs/content/cybersecurity/concepts/cyber-resilience/cyber-resilience.md

 In Cybersecurity, some concepts that go into achieving Cyber Resiliency are:

-- _Redundancy_ -> In Cybersecurity, redundancy refers to having alternate ways to maintain the availability of a resource.
+- **Redundancy:** Refers to having alternate ways to maintain the availability of a resource.

 - _Replication_ -> In Cybersecurity, replication refers to having multiple copies of the same data available in multiple locations.